Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Nonlinear Solvers and Analysis Tools

 The embedded ensemble propagation consists of propagating a subset of samples gathered into a so-called ensemble through the forward simulation at once.
 It builds on~\cite{pawlowski2012automating} for automating embedded analysis capabilities.
-Stokhos defines an ensemble type: a SIMD data type that is able to store the values of input, output, and state variables for every sample of an ensemble.
-This type can then be used within the Tpetra solver stack as a template argument for the scalar type.
-This approach allows to save computation time in four ways: the sample-independent data and computation can be reused for every sample of an ensemble, the memory access pattern is improved, the operations on the ensemble type can be vectorized efficiently, and the message passing costs are reduced by sending fewer but larger messages.
-However, the approach requires solvers and BLAS functions to be aware of the extra dimension associated to the ensemble; for example, a GMRES for ensemble types~\cite{liegeois2020gmres} needs to monitor the convergence of the individual samples in order to decide when to stop based on the union of the information.
+Stokhos defines an ensemble type: a data type that is able to store the values of input, output, and state variables for every sample of an ensemble and can take advantage of SIMD (single instruction, multiple data) operations.
+This type can then be used within the Tpetra solver stack as an argument for its scalar type template parameter, allowing instantiation of Tpetra data structures on the ensemble type to propagate ensembles through supported linear solvers and preconditioners.
+This approach results in reduced computation time in four ways: the sample-independent data and computation can be reused for every sample of an ensemble, memory access patterns can be improved, operations on the ensemble type can be vectorized efficiently, and message passing costs can be reduced by sending fewer but larger messages.
+However, the approach requires solvers and BLAS functions to be aware of the extra dimension associated to the ensemble; for example, GMRES for ensemble types~\cite{liegeois2020gmres} needs to monitor the convergence of the individual samples in order to decide when to terminate based on whether every sample within the ensemble has satisfied the chosen stopping criteria.